otvam/pypeec/docs/technical.md

 ## Tests

 * The tests are located in the `tests` folder (using the `unittest` framework).
+* The shell script `run_tests.sh` is used to run the tests.
+* The tests are checking that the examples are running correctly.
 * Only integration tests currently exist (no unit tests).
-* The tests are checking the examples are running and correct.

 # Warnings

 > **Warning**: For problems with magnetic domains, the preconditioner is not heavily optimized.
 > This might lead to a very slow convergence of the matrix solver.

-> **Warning**: For large problems, the code might allocate huge amount of memory.
+> **Warning**: For large problems, the code might allocate huge amounts of memory.
 > This might crash your operating system.

 > **Warning**: Python Pickle files are using to store the mesher and solver results.